The-3-Musketeers/TPC-management-app/README.md

 - DB_USER - Username
 - DB_PASSWORD - Password
 - DB_NAME - Name of the database

+## Setup the app variables(in appVars.php):
+- Download the font file([Courier New Bold.ttf](https://fontzone.net/font-details/courier-new-bold)) or any other font for captcha generation into the util directory.
+- CAPTCHA_FONT - Name of the font file for captcha

+## Other libraries / Resources required:
+- Create a directory "lib"  in the main directory and download the [tcpdf](https://tcpdf.org/) library in it.

+## Optional:
+- If your app throws error during uploading photos/resumes by student or company, try creating images and resume directory manually and then create two subdirectories recruiters and students inside the images directory.

 ## Steps to start the web app:
 - Start your XAMPP server.